Oshiorai/alx-system_engineering-devops/0x00-shell_basics/README.md

-It Display the contents list of your current directory
+ a script that changes the working directory to the user’s home directory.